 To review this process in greater detail, meet with an advisor

-International Student & Scholar Services Office early and
+Student and Scholar Services Office early and often, as

 Cultural Differences in the Job

-ready to discuss your knowledge about the organization
+interview.
+Be ready to discuss your knowledge about the

-business suit to the interview and dress appropriately once
+must wear a business suit to the interview and dress appropriately

 Preparation for the Job Search